Planet Interiors

 Planets exist in a balance between the compression of gravity and the pressure of the liquid and solid.
 Deeper layers experience more compression from the overlying material so the balancing outward pressure must increase.
 (This principle can also be applied to the gas of atmospheres to show why the atmosphere is thicker closer to the surface.)
 The computer model calculates the density in each layer from the equation of state with appropriate values of the temperature at that depth.
 The computer program starts off with the observed surface conditions and layer-by-layer, works its way toward the center.
 If the model does not arrive at a value of the total planet mass by the time it reaches the center, it must be revised.
 The models are checked against the other observables described above (moment of inertia, oblateness, gravity field measurements, heat flow, etc.) and refined further.

-What follows is a brief description the other planet interiors found from putting all of the observations and theory together (see also the figure below).
-Mercury has a very large iron core about 3500 kilometers in diameter that makes up 60% of its total mass) surrounded by a silicate layer only 700 kilometers thick.
-Its core is partially molten.
+What follows is a brief description of the other planet interiors found from putting all of the observations and theory together (see also the summary figure below).
+Mercury has a very large iron core that is about 85% of its radius surrounded by a thin silicate layer (crust and mantle) only 260 kilometers thick.
+Its metallic core is unusual in that it has a liquid layer sandwiched between two solid layers.
 Its core must also contain some lighter element such as sulfur to lower the melting temperature.
-Venus's interior is very much like the Earth's except its iron-nickel core probably makes up a smaller percentage of its interior.
-Mars has a solid iron and/or iron-sulfide core 2600 to 4000 kilometers in diameter, surrounded by a silicate mantle and rocky crust that is probably several hundred kilometers thick.
+The thin, solid iron-sulfide outer core layer is probably responsible for damping Mercury's magnetic field from that expected from the amount of the liquid metallic part of the core.

 The jovian planets are made of lighter materials that exist under much higher pressures than can occur anywhere on the Earth.
 Direct observations of their structure are still limited to the top several hundred kilometers of their atmospheres.
 Using those observations, computer models are calculated to predict what their interiors are like.
 Jupiter's hydrogen, helium atmosphere is at least 1000 kilometers thick and merges smoothly with the layer of liquid molecular hydrogen.
 The liquid hydrogen layer is about 20,000 to 21,000 kilometers thick.
-The pressure near the center is great enough to squeeze electrons from the hdyrogen atoms to make the liquid metallic hydrogen layer that is around 37,000 to 38,000 kilometers thick.
+The pressure near the center is great enough to squeeze electrons from the hydrogen atoms to make the liquid metallic hydrogen layer that is around 37,000 to 38,000 kilometers thick.
 Jupiter probably has a silicate/ice core twice the diameter of the Earth with about 14 times the Earth's mass.
 Although the core is made of silicates and ices, those materials are much different than the silicates and ices you are familiar with here on the Earth because of the pressures that are many times greater than the pressures at the Earth's core and temperatures in the 20,000 to 30,000 K range.
 Saturn is a smaller scale version of Jupiter: silicate core 26,000 kilometers in diameter, ice layer (solid methane, ammonia, water, etc.) about 3500 kilometers thick beneath a 12,000-kilometer thick layer of liquid metallic hydrogen, liquid molecular hydrogen layer around 28,000 kilometers thick, and atmosphere about 2000 kilometers thick.

 The compression on Uranus and Neptune is probably not enough to liquify the hydrogen.
 Uranus and Neptune have silicate cores 8000 to 8500 kilometers in diameter surrounded by a slushy mantle of water mixed with ammonia and methane around 7000 to 8000 kilometers thick.
 This mantle layer is probably responsible for their strange magnetic fields which are not centered on the planet centers and are tipped by large degrees from their rotation axes.
 At the top is the 9000 to 10,000-kilometer thick atmosphere of hydrogen and helium.
 Tiny Pluto probably has a rocky core half its size surrounded by an ice mantle/crust.